dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

    began.

-   But while the calm lasts, it may answer a very good purpose to take a view of the prospects, consistent with the maxim, that he that goes to war should first sit down and count the cost.
+   But while the calm lasts, it may answer a very good purpose to take a view of the prospects, consistent with the maxim, that he that goeth to war should first sit down and count the cost.

-   The nation has a young and ambitious Minister at its head, fond of himself, and deficient in experience: and instances have often shown that judgment is a different thing from genius, and that the affairs of a nation are but unsafely trusted where the benefit of experience is wanting.
+   The nation has a young and ambitious Minister at its head, fond of himself, and deficient in experience; and instances have often shewn that judgment is a different thing from genius, and that the affairs of a nation are but unsafely trusted where the benefit of experience is wanting.